DDoctorzeus/GAShell/README.md

 Any distribution must include this readme file.

 Please note this was a script that was done in my spare time and while it has had substational testing, I recommend you have additonal backups for your google auth private keys.
 I welcome any suggestions for improving this script, especially suggestions to improve security.
-I have only tested this on Linux but may work under other *nix or Linux-based systems by changing the "BINPREFIX" variable accordingly.
+I have only tested this on Linux but may work under other *nix or Linux-based systems.

 GAShell acts as Google Authenticator code generator and manager allowing you to generate, add and remove your Google Authenticator codes inside your bash shell/terminal.
 GAShell stores your codes on your filesystem encrypted by a private passphrase (that you set yourself) with aes-256 under ~/.config/gashell.
 It also has the ability to read in google auth QR codes either via URL or through a local image.